Test the Setup of the Remote Support and ServiceNow Integration

 - Click the Load Issues button at the top of the form.

-If connectivity is successful, a browser alert box will show the number of issues that were retrieved, and you've successfully tested connectivity from ServiceNow to Remote Support.
+If connectivity is successful, a browser alert box shows the number of issues that were retrieved.

 - Ensure the Hostname field is correct.